Kraken vs. Oilers: Betting Trends, Odds, Advanced Stats

 Kraken Betting Insights

-- Seattle is 4-5 this season when entering a game as the underdog by +105 or more on the moneyline.
+- Seattle has played as a moneyline underdog of +150 or longer two times this season, and split 1-1.

-- The moneyline set for this outing implies a 48.8% chance of victory for the Kraken.
+- Oddsmakers have implied, given the moneyline set for this matchup, that the Kraken have a 40.0% chance to win.

-- Seattle has combined with its opponent to score over 6.5 goals in six of 14 games this season.
+- Seattle has combined with its opponent to score more than 6.5 goals in six of 16 games this season.

 Kraken vs Oilers Additional Info